adaszyn/EnergyForecaster/README.md

 ## Motivation

 The script was written during summer internship in Softeco Sismat.
-It was a part of CREEM application.
+It was a part of research on 'Energy consumption forecasting'.
+Please check out *research_presentation.pdf* for more details.

 ## Contributors